 These charts contain all the updated information that you need to know about postage charges, shipping charges, international mailing charges, priority mail charges, and more.
 So, it would help if you referred to this chart before sending your mails.

-The first and foremost factor that determines the number of stamps you need to use is your letter’s weight.
-A first-class mail, also known as a one-ounce letter, carries a postage charge of 55 cents.
+With a First-Class Mail Stamp you can mail 1-ounce letter .
+A first-class mail, also known as a one-ounce letter, carries a postage charge of 58 cents.

 It can be quite challenging for you to calculate the weight of your letter, as you may have to calculate the weights of the envelope and papers separately.
 However, after reading the following sections, you will know how to calculate these weights without any hassles.